World Heritage Site Shirakawa-go tour guide

 It’s trivia.
 It doesn’t help your sightseeing but I believe you can know more about Shirakawa-go.

-Some info I also didn’t know and just notice from the TV which I saw it recently in Japan.
+Some info I also didn’t know and just noticed on the TV which I saw recently in Japan.

 Shirakawa-go thatched roof is facing east and west.
 Why the house structure is like this?